-"I feel very happy with the victory and the fact I did it four times, the same as the biggest one (Ferguson) and Mr Clough."
+"I feel very happy with the victory and the fact I did it four times, the same as the biggest one (

 After watching United blow a two-goal lead as Manolo Gabbiadini struck twice for the Saints before Ibrahimovic’s winner, Mourinho conceded his team had been fortunate.